champsproject/ldds/paper/paper.md

 ## Summary and Functionalities

-The `LDDS` software is a Python-based module that provides the user with the capability of analyzing the phase space structures of both continuous and discrete nonlinear dynamical systems in the deterministic and stochastic settings through the method of Lagrangian descriptors (LDs) [@madrid2009ld], [@mancho_2013].
+The `LDDS` software is a Python-based module that provides the user with the capability of analyzing the phase space structures of both continuous and discrete nonlinear dynamical systems in the deterministic and stochastic settings through the method of Lagrangian descriptors (LDs).
 The main idea behind this methodology is to define a non-negative scalar function, a Lagrangian descriptor, that captures a dynamical property of the evolution of a trajectory.
-Different formulations of the Lagrangian descriptor exist in the literature where the non-negative function is: the arclength of a trajectory in phase space, the arclength of a trajectory projected on the configuration space, the $p$-norm or $p$-quasinorm [@lopesino2017], and the Maupertuis' action of Hamiltonian mechanics.
+Different formulations of the Lagrangian descriptor exist in the literature where the non-negative function is: the arclength of a trajectory in phase space [@madrid2009ld], [@mancho_2013], the arclength of a trajectory projected on the configuration space [@craven2015lagrangian], the $p$-norm or $p$-quasinorm [@lopesino2017], and the Maupertuis' action of Hamiltonian mechanics.
 The approach provided by Lagrangian descriptors for revealing phase space structure has also been adapted to address discrete-time systems (maps) and stochastic systems.

 Consider a continuous-time dynamical system: